 - Right-click on the Taskbar and open Task Manager.

 - This will display all startup programs list, Simply right-click on it and select disable.

 Update/Reinstall Display Drivers

 Also, you can reinstall the display driver and install the fresh display driver on your system.
-To do this visit device manufacturer website, download latest available display driver and save it on your local drive.
+To do this visit the device manufacturer’s website, download the latest available display driver and save it on your local drive.

-Now again open Device manager, expand display adapters.
-Right click on installed graphics driver and select uninstall device. click ok to confirm and restart windows.
-After that install the latest driver which you previously downloaded from the manufacturer website.
+Now again open Device manager, and expand display adapters.
+Right-click on the installed graphics driver and select uninstall the device.
+Click ok to confirm and restart windows.
+After that install the latest driver which you previously downloaded from the manufacturer’s website.